BrightSoul/vscode-html-configurable-autocomplete/README.md

 ## Features
 This extension provides:
- * completion items when you type specific character;
+ * _completion items_ when you type specific character(s).
+They are registered for HTML files;
- * navigate to definitions of components;
+ * _navigate to definitions_ of components.
+They are registered for HTML files;
- * find references of a component.
+ * _find references_ of a component.
+They are registered for JavaScript files.

 ![completion.gif](completion.gif)